Belief in humor as a corrective force in politics is deeply ingrained in American culture.

-When the current occupant of the White House descended the golden escalator in Trump Tower to announce that he would enter the presidential race, the New York Daily News printed the headline “Clown Runs for Prez” in bold letters over a photoshopped image of Trump showing him in clown makeup.
+When one of the former occupants of the White House descended the golden escalator in Trump Tower to announce that he would enter the presidential race, the New York Daily News printed the headline “Clown Runs for Prez” in bold letters over a photoshopped image of Trump showing him in clown makeup.

-A relentless barrage of satirical attacks on the man and his ideas has ensued.
-There has not been a single show in late-night comedy in which Stephen Colbert, Seth Myers, Jimmy Kimmel, Trevor Noah, John Oliver, Samantha Bee, or Conan O’Brien, among others, have not torn into the political actions of the president.
+A relentless barrage of satirical attacks on the man and his ideas ensued.
+There has not been a single show in late-night comedy in which Stephen Colbert, Seth Myers, Jimmy Kimmel, Trevor Noah, John Oliver, Samantha Bee, Michael Che, or Conan O’Brien, among others, have not torn into the political actions of the ex-president.
 Just as there was not a single newspaper that endorsed candidate Trump in 2016.
 The thin-skinned, orange-tinged counterpuncher has swung back wildly against the punchlines.

 When comedian Bill Maher described Trump as the progeny of “a mother and an orangutan,” he found himself defending a multi-million dollar lawsuit that was summarily thrown out of court.

 Trump’s desire to ban the TikTok video Website stems, according to some pundits, from the embarrassingly low turnout at a Trump rally after TikTok users generated thousands of fake sign-ups.
 Then there is the backlash against the U.S. postal service.
 While many attribute the undermining of the postal system as an attempt to rig his own re-election, others trace Trump’s resentment of the USPS to its role as a delivery vehicle for Amazon.com and the constant criticism of the Washington Post, owned by Amazon chairman Jeff Bezos.